backdrop-contrib/easy_breadcrumb/README.md

 Easy Breadcrumb
 ===============

-The Easy Breadcrumb module provides an additional improved breadcrumb block.
+The Easy Breadcrumb module provides a block with an alternative URL-based breadcrumb trail.

 The Easy Breadcrumb block uses the current URL alias and the current page's title to automatically extract the breadcrumbs and respective links.
 It also includes the current page title as the final unlinked crumb which follows breadcrumb best-practices.
 See https://www.nngroup.com/articles/breadcrumb-navigation-useful.

 Easy Breadcrumb takes advantage of the work you've already done for generating